SongYi-Han/ML-theory-and-practice/00.theory/04_decisionTree/readme.md

+# Decision Tree
+* decision tree learns by reducing the impurity of the dataset
+* impurity can be computed by Gini index or Entropy
+* decision tree algorithm : code

+# Random Forest
+* emsemble methods that uses several decision tree
+* several sub trees can be made with randomly choosen features

-# Scoring credit status with tree models
+## 📁 Scoring credit status with tree models
 Dataset: https://github.com/gastonstat/CreditScoring

 ### 1. Data load